The Community Manager's Self-Care Checklist

 Other community professionals, like Jessica Fish, write about it.

-It's also no secret that people like frameworks.
+It’s also no secret that people like frameworks to deal with burnout.

-We can talk about burnout forever, but we need a framework for taking care of ourselves so we don't get to the dark places that burnout takes us.
-If you take care of yourself as often as you can (hopefully every day), burnout ceases to be an issue.
+We can talk about burnout forever, but we need a framework for taking care of ourselves so we don’t have to get to the dark places that burnout takes us.
+If you take care of yourself as often as you can (hopefully every day), burnout becomes much less likely.

 Here's the simple checklist, illustrated by yours truly as an act of artistic stimulation today.

-All of this starts with boundaries and knowing and loving yourself.
-I'll give you a little primer on that before delving into the self-care checklist.
-I'm no expert in it, but I'd be wrong not to note that self-care starts much deeper than with a checklist of actions.
+All of this starts with clear boundaries and knowing and loving yourself (not small feats).
+I’ll give you a little primer on this topic before delving into the self-care checklist.
+I'm no expert; I’m figuring out my own boundaries and giving myself grace daily.
+But I'd be wrong not to note that self-care starts much deeper than with a checklist of actions.

 Setting Your Personal Boundaries

-I've had to learn boundaries the hard way: by letting people cross them and then falling apart.
-We don't talk about boundaries a lot in our culture, and we especially don't do so in the community industry.
-You have a right to personal boundaries, consent, and to say no if something does not add anything to your life.
+I've had to learn boundaries the hard way: By letting people cross them and then falling apart.
+Discussions of boundaries have become much more prevalant over the last few years due to social media and therapy speak becoming part of the popular lexicon, but we still struggle to put them in place.
+Work is a place where boundaries are needed more than any other.
+You have the right to personal boundaries, consent, and to say no if something doesn't add value to your life.
 You do not have to do anything at all.
-You don't have to tip-toe around people's egos if it doesn't serve you in any way.
+You don't have to tiptoe around people's egos if it doesn't serve you in any way.
 Here are expert Mark Manson's tips for building boundaries.

-And if you're not communicating your boundaries, you can't fully blame them for doing so (it's not your fault, but you must understand how to stop it from happening again).
+And if you're not communicating your boundaries, you can't fully blame others for crossing them (it's not your fault, but you must understand your role so that you can stop it from happening again).

 The Community Manager Daily Self-Care Checklist